firedev/firedev.github.io/_posts/2015-10-17-functional-service-objects-on-rails.md

 ## Service class

-To me 10 is simply too much.
-We can break it down in two parts like this:
+To me 10 flog per method is simply too much.
+We can try to break it down in two methods like so:

 ```ruby
 class User